• Skip to primary navigation

 4- Get In A Routine

-Start a new habit of doing the same thing each day at the same time.
+Start a new habit of doing some of the same things each day at the same time.

 For example, I try to start a load of laundry each morning during the week.
 Then when I get a break in the day, I can change it from washer to dryer.